Communicate with Hardware Using Connected IO

 This diagram shows the connection that the Connected IO creates between your computer and the hardware.

-When you simulate a Simulink model in Normal mode with Connected IO:
+When you simulate a Simulink model in with Connected IO:

 The device driver blocks (for example, Digital Read and Digital Write blocks) in the model request peripheral data from the IO Server.